band-bellied-owl1854

 Breeding: The mating season typically occurs around the end of the dry season.
 Band-bellied Owls usually nest in hollow trees or tree cavities.
 The female lays about 2-3 eggs, which she incubates for around 30 days.
 Both parents are involved in feeding the chicks once they hatch, helping them grow and develop until they're ready to fledge.

-Conservation Status: As of now, the Band-bellied Owl is classified as a species of Least Concern by the IUCN.
+Conservation Status: The Band-bellied Owl is classified as a species of Least Concern by the IUCN.

 Distribution